life-itself/web3/meta/design.md

     * But we can always turn a claim into a question and vice-versa ...
     * Hypotheses are more accurate than claims but a bit more obscure in terminology
   * H: (70%) use questions rather than claims/hypotheses
-* Do we call ourselves "Making sense of Web3" or "Making sense of Crypto and Web3" or "Making Sense of Crypto"
+* [x] Do we call ourselves "Making sense of Web3" or "Making sense of Crypto and Web3" or "Making Sense of Crypto" **✅2022-03-11 Making sense of crypto and web3**
-  * Do we mention Crypto at all? ✅ **Yes, crypto is more widespread and even less controversial in definition so definitely want to mention it**
+  * [x] Do we mention Crypto at all? ✅ **Yes, crypto is more widespread and even less controversial in definition so definitely want to mention it**